-In Section VIII.1, page 56, the applicant projects a capital expenditure of \$11,850, and, in Section II.1, page 23, states that BMA is not seeking State or Federal monies or charitable contributions to develop the project.
-Rather, the applicant states, BMA, through its parent company, FMC, "is taking on the financial burden to complete this addition of stations in an effort to bring dialysis treatment closer to the patient homes."
-The applicant goes on to state:
+In Section VIII.1, page 57, the applicant projects that this project will incur a capital cost of \$438,040.
+In Section II.1, page 24, the applicant states that BMA is not seeking state or federal monies to develop the project.
+Rather, the applicant states, "BMA, through its parent company, FMC, is taking on the burden to complete this addition of stations in an effort to bring dialysis treatment closer to the patient homes."
+The applicant further states:

 "As an additional consideration, BMA notes that the overwhelming majority of dialysis treatments are reimbursed through Medicare, Medicaid, or other government payor sources. ...
 The point here is that government payors are working from a fixed payment schedule, often at significantly lower reimbursement rates than the posted charges.
-As a consequence, BMA must work diligently to control costs of delivery for dialysis.
+As a consequence BMA must work diligently to control costs of delivery for dialysis.
 BMA does."